Are you dressing up? Are you going to parties? Are you eating all the candy?

 - 1/2 tsp ground cumin

-- Add cubed butternut squash and 4 unpeeled garlic cloves to a baking sheet and drizzle with 1 Tbsp olive oil and a pinch each salt and pepper.
+- Add cubed butternut squash and the UNPEELED garlic cloves to a baking sheet and drizzle with a little olive oil and a pinch each salt and pepper.
 Toss to combine.

 - Bake for 15-20 minutes, or until all squash is fork tender and the garlic is golden brown.
 Let cool 5 minutes.